 Big Rig Pasta | Oregano’s Copycat Recipe

-When Sean lived out in Phoenix, one of his favorite restaurants, Oregano’s, served something called the Big Rig Pasta.
+When my husband lived out in Phoenix, one of his favorite restaurants, Oregano’s, served something called the Big Rig Pasta.
 It’s a super tasty dish of rigatoni pasta covered in a spicy, chipotle-cream sauce.
 Since there aren’t any Oregano’s locations here in Wisconsin, we decided to try finding the recipe online.
 Eventually, we found one by Wee Eats and decided to give it a try.

 It’s become one of our favorite dinners and we make it at least once a month.
 We’ve made a few tweaks here and there and have pretty much gotten it down to a science.